dirkkelly/dirkkelly/content/collapse/the-new-normal-nuclear-waste-and-pig-shit-will-cause-environmental-disaster-as-hurricane-florence-hits-virginia-north-carolina-south-carolina-georgia.md

     We speak with Naeema Muhammad, organizing co-director for the North Carolina Environmental Justice Network, and Will Hendrick, staff attorney with the Waterkeeper Alliance.
   channel: Democracy Now
+draft: true

 ---
-This is what our disgusting unthinking culture has brought us, the release of pig shit and nuclear waste as 1 Billion Dollars of pork farming and 9 Nuclear reactors are about to get smashed by Hurricane Florence.
+This is what our disgusting unthinking culture has brought us, the release of pig shit and nuclear waste as 1 billion dollars of pork farming and 9 nuclear reactors are about to get smashed by Hurricane Florence.

 [https://www.democracynow.org/2018/9/13/headlines/toxic_waste_sites_and_nuclear_plants_lie_in_path_of_hurricane_florence](https://www.democracynow.org/2018/9/13/headlines/toxic_waste_sites_and_nuclear_plants_lie_in_path_of_hurricane_florence "https://www.democracynow.org/2018/9/13/headlines/toxic_waste_sites_and_nuclear_plants_lie_in_path_of_hurricane_florence")